Equal Rights Amendment: 2023–2025 California lawsuit supporting ratification

+Post-deadline history

 Post-deadline ratifications and the "three-state strategy"

 Beginning in the mid-1990s, ERA supporters began an effort to win ratification of the ERA by the legislatures of states that did not ratify it between 1972 and 1982.
 These proponents state that Congress can remove the ERA's ratification deadline despite the deadline having expired, allowing the states again to ratify it.
 They also state that the ratifications ERA previously received remain in force and that rescissions of prior ratifications are not valid.
 Those who espouse the "three-state strategy" (now complete if the Nevada, Illinois and Virginia belated ERA approvals are deemed legitimate) were spurred, at least in part, by the unconventional 202-year-long ratification of the Constitution's Twenty-seventh Amendment (sometimes referred to as the "Madison Amendment") which became part of the Constitution in 1992 after pending before the state legislatures since 1789.
 However, the "Madison Amendment" was not associated with a ratification deadline, whereas the proposing clause of the ERA did include a deadline.

 On June 21, 2009, the National Organization for Women decided to support both efforts to obtain additional state ratifications for the 1972 ERA and any strategy to submit a fresh-start ERA to the states for ratification.